EtherApp/EtherAppDoc/README.md

 EtherAppDoc
 ===========

-Documentation an Presentation of EtherApp
+Documentation and presentation of EtherApp